 Most ICOs today run on top of the Ethereum blockchain through a smart contract that collects Ethereum tokens and automatically exchanges these for a new token presented by the start-up company.
-The entire process happens completely P2P without any exchanges or brokers as middle men.
+The entire process happens entirely P2P without any exchanges or brokers as middlemen.
 Every ICO has a different pricing mechanism (price decreases, increases, is fixed, non-existent)*.
 For more info on types of ICOs follow our ICO introduction.

 1. Register with a Cryptocurrency Exchange

 To participate in an ICO, you need cryptocurrencies, usually Ether or Bitcoin.
 You cannot participate in an ICO with fiat currency.
-If you don’t own cryptocurrencies, you will first need to buy some.
-The best way to buy large amounts of Bitcoin is through online exchanges.
-Transfer money from your bank account to your newly created account with a crypto currency exchange.
+If you don’t own cryptocurrency, you will first need to buy some.
+The best way to purchase significant amounts of Bitcoin is through online exchanges.
+Transfer money from your bank account to your newly created account with a cryptocurrency exchange.
 Please note that the registration process might need some days due to strict KYC and AML regulation.
 If you don’t have a bank account or don’t want to give up your privacy by sending your ID to a third party like Coinbase, there are other options like buying Bitcoin/Ether from an ATM or locally from other people.
 For more info read our tutorial on How to buy Bitcoin & other Cryptocurrencies.